koziniec/HSRP/_docs/lab-exercise.md

 <b>The next step is crucial...</b>

 As you are emulating the routers in EVE you need to select <b>More Actions -> Export all CFGs</b>.

+### Step 12 - Failure of a physical gateway router with HSRP
+We will now simulate a variety of failures so that we can observe the operation of HSRP.

+- Continue to ping from each PC to the loopback so we can observe any lose of connectivity.
+- Turn off the active router, which should be Distribution1, to simulate a failure.
+- Observe the pings from the hosts and the command line messages on the HSRP standby router.<br>
+You should see the standby router change to active and there should only be a brief interruption to the packet flow.

+The duration of the interruption is longer in EVE than it would be if using real equipment.
+With real equipment, turning off the router would also remove the electrical connection to the attached links.
+As a link-state-protocol, OSPF recognises the loss of connectivity and recalculates a new path immediately.
+Unfortunately EVE does not simulate the electrical properties of the link and OSPF must wait for a number of lost hellos with its neighbour before declaring it lost.

+<b>Focus question: How could you reduce the period of disruption?</b>

+___

+- Restore power to the failed router to simulate its repair and return to service.<br>
+Because we configured "pre-empt" it should resume the active HSRP role.
+- Observe the continuous pings from the hosts.
+It is likely that there will be a brief interruption.
+For this reason you should give consideration as to whether "preempt" is desirable in your network.

+To reinforce the concept of a physical router taking on the role of a virtual router try the following:

+- From the Core router, use the command line to Telnet to the virtual router (192.168.10.1).
+The password will be "cisco" as this is what you configured under "line vty 0 4".

+Note the hostname that is displayed.
+This corresponds to the physical router that is currently actively implementing the HSRP virtual router.

+- "exit" the Telnet session on the Core router and then "STOP" the active physical router and the Telnet to the virtual router again.
+The hostname should have changed as the standby router is now taking responsibility for the virtual router at 192.168.10.1.

+- Restore power to the failed distribution router and exit out of any Telnet sessions.